Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Problem Statement

 where $O = \{o\}_{i=1}^M \in \mathbb{R}^{M\times D_{obj}}$ are $M$ object features with $D_{obj}$ dimensions, and $S \in \mathbb{R}^M$ are confidence scores of $M$ objects.
 The proposal that has the highest score will be selected as the target object.

 Since previous works only focus on localizing a single target object, other non-target objects mentioned in the input sentence are overlooked.
-Such information is important for humans to identify the target objects, but it is hard for neural networks to understand without direct supervision.
-To address this problem, we propose a task, namely 3D phrase aware grounding (3DPAG), that grounding the non-target objects along with the target one:
+Such information about all objects is important for humans to identify the target objects, but it is hard for neural networks to understand without direct supervision.
+To address this problem, we propose a task, namely 3D phrase-aware grounding (3DPAG), that grounding the non-target objects along with the target one:

-To achieve this goal, we simultaneously predict a phrase-object alignment (POA) map $C \in \mathbb{R}^{M\times (L+1)}$ together with $S$.
-In a POA map, the element $C_{[i, j]}$ in the $i$-th row and $j$-th column represents the alignment score between $i$-th object proposal and $j$-th language token.
+To achieve this goal, we simultaneously predict a phrase-object alignment (POA) map $C \in \mathbb{R}^{M\times (L+1)}$ together with confidence scores $S$.
+In a POA map, the element $C_{[i, j]}$ in the $i$-th row and $j$-th column represents the alignment score between $i$-th object proposal and $j$-th language token, as shown in Figure~\ref{fig:fig4}(b).
 Since not all object proposals are mentioned in the sentence, we set an extra [NoObj] token besides the original $L$ tokens to represent the proposal without the corresponding phrase.

-In this manner, we can not only obtain the target object by ranking the confidence scores $S$, but also gain fine-grained correspondence of non-target ones through the POA map.
+In this manner, we can not only obtain the target object by ranking the confidence scores $S$, but also gain fine-grained correspondence of non-target ones through the proposed POA map.
 In practice, if we want to find out an object related to a certain token, we can rank the corresponding column and select the object that has the highest score.
-If there are multiple tokens describing the same object, we average these columns before ranking the scores, as done in \cite{kamath2021mdetr,li2021grounded}.
+If there are multiple tokens describing the same object, we average the scores of these columns before ranking them.